How to compost our paper and compostable film packaging

 Paper bags and boxes actually make valuable carbon material for a compost system – just like straw, hay, twigs and brown leaves.
 Informally, this carbon material is called ‘browns’ as opposed to ‘greens’ which is fresh, nitrogen-rich organic material like lawn clippings, green scraps and fruit and vege waste for example).
 A good rule of thumb for a hard-working compost heap is two parts brown to one part green.

-Shred our paper bags and cardboard boxes or cut them into smaller strips before adding to your compost pile.
+Shred our Scratch & Lay or Wild Bird Seed paper sack and cardboard boxes or cut them into smaller strips before adding to your compost pile.
 Blended with a balance of greens, they will quickly be broken down as the soil organisms get to work.

 Made in NZ waste minimisation Wild birds